bluek8s/kubedirector/doc/kubedirector-development.md

 A "make push" will push your locally built image to its registry, so that it can be deployed.
 If you have not set a custom image name, "make push" will fail.

 If you *have* set a custom image name, then one possible clean/rigorous cycle of deploying successive builds would be:
-1. "make build" (preceded by "make dep" if necessary)
+1. "make build" (preceded by "make modules" if necessary)
 2. "make push"
 3. "make deploy"
 4. testing